primer/react/contributor-docs/adrs/adr-008-experimental-components.md

 ## Decision

-1. "Experimental" components, as defined by the component lifecycle, should not be part of semantically versioned npm package for `@primer/react`.
+1. npm package: "Experimental" components, as defined by the component lifecycle, should not be part of semantically versioned npm package for `@primer/react`.

-2. Each experimental component should be independently versioned with semver.
+2. npm package: Each experimental component should be independently published and versioned with semver.
 Breaking changes should be tagged as major versions.
+Example: `@primer/react-commentbox`

-3. To support different conventions and processes for experimental components, we should keep them in a new repository `primer/react-candidates`
+3. code repository: To support different conventions and processes for experimental components and convey shared ownership between primer and product teams, we should keep them in a new repository `github.com/primer/react-candidates`

 (other name ideas: primer/react-experimental, primer/react-candidates, primer/react-proposals, primer/react-contrib)